 Ballet students in the "B" level are students who are unable to take the required number of classes per week in their level.
-Their goals do not include pointe training, "Nutcracker" or "Student Showcase" performances.
-DTI welcomes students who are interested in ballet classes to cross-train.
+Open Program Ballet Teen/Adult classes are available for pointe training.

 PARENT AND BALLET STUDENT'S HELPFUL GUIDE TO GOING "ON POINTE"

 Many young ballerinas dream of dancing en pointe.
 In most cases, a young

 beginning pointe dancer age 11 to 13 must have several years of good dance

 and strength training to ensure that her feet, ankles and legs are strong

 Pointe training is a ballet dancer's rite of passage to advanced levels.
 The decision is one that can only be made on the basis of skill and knowledge and should not be subject to student or parent pressure.
 Teachers must protect their students from the risk of permanently damaging the bone and muscle structure of their bodies and feet.
 Such risks far outweigh the temporary disappointment a student may experience when told she is not ready or physically designed for pointe work.
 It is entirely possible that some students may never "be ready" to go on pointe.
 It is also important to know that dancing on pointe is not the main key to studying ballet.
 If a student has been incorrectly placed on pointe at another school, she may be taken off pointe until she is safely ready.
 "Taking pointe" is not undertaking the study of a new technique.
 The principles of classical ballet movement are the principles of pointe work as well.
 Once a student has excellent placement, she can approach pointe work as a series of adjustments in weight distribution, areas of stress, and timing, not a new form of dance.